Battle of Manzikert: Cultural references

 In the aftermath of the battle, Norman soldiers who had served in the Byzantine armies spread tales about the defeat and likely inspired an episode in the Chanson de Roland in which the amirant of Babylon, Baligant, fights Charlemagne and is defeated only through the aid of Saint Gabriel.

-The battle is described in the novel The Lady For Ransom by Alfred Duggan.

 The largest mosque in Turkey, the Çamlıca Mosque of Istanbul, has four minarets that span 107.1 m, a measurement that refers to the Battle of Manzikert (1071).
 In 2018, Turkey's ruling AKP announced their future agenda for 2023, 2053 and 2071 targets: 100th anniversary of the republic, 600th anniversary of conquest of Istanbul and 1000th anniversary of battle of Manzikert, respectively.

-Crusade of Kings, a game supplement, covers the battle extensively, and claims the following conversation took place between Alp Arslan and Romanos:

-Alp Arslan: "What would you do if I were brought before you as a prisoner?"

-Romanos: "Perhaps I'd kill you, or exhibit you in the streets of Constantinople."

-Alp Arslan: "My punishment is far heavier.
-I forgive you, and set you free."